Menu Port of Seattle Logo - Home

 Site Description

-Terminal 5 (T-5) is a 185-acre property addressed at 3443 West Marginal Way Southwest in Seattle, Washington.
-The Site is located along the base of the West Seattle highlands on the shoreline of the West Waterway near the mouth of the Lower Duwamish Waterway (LDW).
-T-5 is bound by Elliot Bay to the north, the West Waterway to the east, Southwest Spokane Street to the south, and by Harbor Avenue Southwest to the west.
-The operational portion of T-5 is an active freight terminal and provides shipping container storage.
-T-5 also includes a Public Access Area (PAA), Jack Block Park, in the northern portion of the property and a consolidated landfill (known as the CEM Landfill) area along the western boundary of the terminal.
-The cleanup portion of the Site is known as the Southwest Harbor Project (SWHP).
+Terminal 5 (T-5) is a 185-acre property at 3443 West Marginal Way Southwest in Seattle, Washington.
+T-5 is located along the base of the West Seattle on the shoreline of the West Waterway near the mouth of the Lower Duwamish Waterway (LDW).
+The operational portion of T-5 is currently leased to SSA Marine, Inc. as an active freight terminal and provides shipping container storage.
+T-5 also includes a public access area, Jack Block Park, in the northern portion of the property and a consolidated landfill (known as the CEM Landfill) along the western boundary of the terminal.
+The cleanup portion of the site is known as the Southwest Harbor Project (SWHP).

 Site History